ucdavisdatalab/workshop_intro_to_sql/README.md

 ### Grouping Data

 So now you've seen several functions working on a single column.
-But we sometimes want to summarize our data in more sophiticated ways.
+But we sometimes want to summarize our data in more sophisticated ways.
 Let's see what grouping can do for our data.
 Let's make a table that counts the number of records in our *principals* table and summarizes it by the category (so actress, actor, composer, etc.):

 ```
 SELECT category, COUNT(nconst)